plinkr/tools.plocate.search/README.md

 ## Installation

 1. **Download the Add-on:**
-   - Download the `script.plocate.search.zip` file from the releases section of this repository.
+   - Download the `tools.plocate.search.zip` file from the releases section of this repository.

 2. **Install via Kodi:**
    - Open Kodi and navigate to `Add-ons`.
    - Select `Install from zip file`.
-   - Locate and select the downloaded `script.plocate.search.zip` file.
+   - Locate and select the downloaded `tools.plocate.search.zip` file.
    - Wait for the add-on installed notification.

 3. **Post-Installation Script:**